The EV Charger Becomes the Grid Clerk

 A serious EV-charging standard should treat the charger as shared infrastructure, not as a vending machine with a cable.

-First, prices and rules must be visible before the session starts.
-Drivers should know the price, fees, parking terms, idle penalties, expected power, and whether power may be shared or managed.
+Second, prices and rules must be visible before the session starts.
+Drivers should know the price, fees, parking terms, idle penalties, expected power, connector requirement, and whether power may be shared, throttled, queued, or managed.

-Second, managed charging must preserve user intent.
-A driver should be able to state a real deadline, minimum range, budget preference, and override right.
+Third, managed charging must preserve user intent.
+A driver should be able to state a real deadline, minimum range, budget preference, health or work constraint, and override right.
 The system should not quietly convert "charge my car" into "sell my flexibility."

-Third, charging records need purpose limits.
-Session data should be retained only as long as needed for billing, reliability, safety, reporting, and user-requested history.
+Fourth, charging records need purpose limits.
+Session data should be retained only as long as needed for billing, reliability, safety, reporting, dispute handling, and user-requested history.
+Mobility-energy records should not become advertising, insurance, landlord, policing, or worker-monitoring data by default.

-Fourth, uptime should be auditable.
-Public claims about reliability should distinguish network outage, hardware failure, payment failure, connector failure, vehicle mismatch, vandalism, and maintenance.
+Fifth, uptime should be auditable.
+Public claims about reliability should distinguish network outage, hardware failure, payment failure, connector failure, vehicle mismatch, vandalism, scheduled maintenance, utility interruption, and natural disaster exclusion.

-Fifth, cybersecurity must include updates and dependencies.
-Charger software, cloud services, payment components, utility interfaces, and fleet platforms all need inventory, patching, incident handling, and continuity plans.
+Seventh, cybersecurity must include updates and dependencies.
+Charger software, cloud services, payment components, utility interfaces, PKI, certificates, third-party APIs, fleet platforms, and maintenance accounts all need inventory, patching, incident handling, and continuity plans.

-Sixth, interoperability is a civic value.
-Drivers should not need private folklore about which adapter, app, token, brand, or network will work at the edge of their range.
+Eighth, interoperability is a civic value.
+Drivers should not need private folklore about which adapter, app, token, brand, roaming network, connector, or membership will work at the edge of their range.

 What This Changes